About Social Policy for Development

 The Social Policy for Development Major is an interdisciplinary degree devised to meet the needs of professionals, researchers, teachers, community based workers, activists and others working on social policy related themes in international development agencies, national governments, national and international donor organizations, non-governmental organizations, or in advocacy and social movements.

 It also meets the needs of people working with governments but in the private sector, such as in consultancies that increasingly work on social development and social policy related issues.

 Within the MA programme students have an option to specialize further.
 Take a look at the current specializations on offer.

 Check out our video content about SPD

-Creative and critical engagement with social policies around the world
+SPD students engage with social policy innovations around the world

 Social Policy for Development